Updated On 6 March, 2023

 Black Box Penetration Test

 Blackbox Penetration tests are the closest thing to simulating a real-life attack on a digital asset, as the ethical hacker is given absolutely no information or credentials to access any part of the asset being tested.
-For example, in a Blackbox test being conducted on a web application, a PenTester would attempt to access privileged information or controls within the application as if they were a real cybercriminal.
+For example, in a Blackbox test being conducted web application penetration testing, a PenTester would attempt to access privileged information or controls within the application as if they were a real cybercriminal.
 If they had any success, that would mean that there were vulnerabilities detected within the asset, which would mean that the web application is not secure, especially because the hacker was not given any information to do so effectively.

 White Box Penetration Test (All details & credentials are available to PenTesters)